explosion/spaCy/extra/DEVELOPER_DOCS/Code Conventions.md

 if value >= 0 and value < max:
     ...
 ```
-it's also fine to rewrite this as
+it's fine to rewrite this to the shorter form

 ```python
 if 0 <= value < max: